wealthymanyasa/standup-video-conferencing/README.md

 Built with the latest Next.js and TypeScript, this project replicates Zoom, a widely used video conferencing tool.
 It enables users to securely log in, create meetings and access various meeting functionalities such as recording, screen sharing, and managing participants.

-If you're getting started and need assistance or face any bugs, join our active Discord community with over 30 thousand members.
-It's a place where people help each other out.

 ## <a name="tech-stack">⚙️ Tech Stack</a>